vaasa-djangogirls/mentor-quiz/README.md

-# Django Girls Mentor Quiz
+# Django Girls Coach Quiz

-An **interactive web quiz** inspired by the [Django Girls Tutorial](https://tutorial.djangogirls.org/), designed to help potential mentors evaluate their readiness to become Django Girls coaches.
+An **interactive web quiz** inspired by the [Django Girls Tutorial](https://tutorial.djangogirls.org/), designed to help potential coaches evaluate their readiness to become Django Girls coaches.
 This project aims to make self-assessment fun, educational, and aligned with the spirit of open knowledge and community learning.

 ---

 ## Features

-- Interactive, web-based quiz interface
-- Covers key concepts from the Django Girls tutorial
+- Static HTML version of the Django Girls tutorial (`docs/tutorial/`)
-- Provides feedback and learning resources for each question
-- Built with open-source technologies (Vue, Django, or any framework you prefer)
+- Landing page with quick links to the tutorial and future quiz (`docs/index.html`)
+- Placeholder area for the interactive mentor readiness quiz (`docs/quiz/`)
 - Fully compliant with the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/)

 ---